 The wires were fed through the base and then bent and stapled temporarily so the engine wouldn't fall back out.
 I checked to ensure all the wheels were on the rails, and then I flipped everything upside down.
 Two-part epoxy was poured into the holes, filling up the countersink space and really surrounding the wires.
 Then, I covered the holes with blue painter's tape and flipped everything right side up.
 Once the epoxy cured later, I peeled off the tape and cut the wires flush.
 The engine was now there for good... the last thing I needed was to have the locomotive become unglued from the track and bounce around and knock out the delicate walls!

 No engine house wouldn't be complete without its doors, so they were next.
-I used 2x6 and 2x8 lumber to make them, and oddly enough discovered that Kaplan and Northeastern Scale Models lumber is not the same dimensionally even though both sell 2x8 stock.
+As noted in the first post, I had to remake them larger than the first pair to actually cover the door openings instead of sit inside of them.
+I used 2x6 and 2x8 lumber to make them, and oddly enough discovered that Kaplan and Northeastern Scale Models lumber is not the same dimensionally even though both sell stock labeled "2x8".
 The plans called for hinge castings from Campbell Scale Models.
 That didn't seem like much fun, so I built them myself from pieces of 0.020 x 0.125" strip styrene and and 1/16" styrene rod.
 Bolts were added using slivers of styrene rod that were then sanded down to minimize their height.
-I just wish I had remembered my stash of nut/bolt/washer castings!
+I just wish I had remembered I had a stash of nut/bolt/washer castings because they would have worked great!
 The hinges were attached to the doors with superglue.

 If you are wondering "Hey, don't you need 12 hinges instead of 6?" you are correct.
 I didn't think of it until I had mounted the fifth hinge to the door and realized I had only made half the number required!

-When I set one in place as a test, it fit perfectly.
+When I test fit one in place, it fit perfectly.

-Once the glue cured I used a wire brush to remove any excess wood glue residue.
+Once the glue cured I used a wire brush to remove any excess adhesive residue.

 The areas of the engine house floor where the posts went were marked with a pen.